Pints, Pounds, & Pâté

 A Barbour Jacket

-Barbour - a classic English brand - has a wide selection, from traditional waxed jacket (my choice), to more "casual," lighter or quilted options.
+Barbour - A classic English brand - has a wide selection, from traditional waxed jacket (my choice), to more "casual," lighter or quilted options.
 The waxed is waterproof and, with the hood added, is perfect for a day touring.
+In any season, Barbour is my go-to for exploring London.
+You'll wear a classic, ironic British brand, and know you're prepared in the event of a surprise shower.

-The Queen has a well-loved Barbour coat.
+The Queen was known to have a well-loved Barbour coat.
 When she sent it in for refurbishment (which is common with Barbour coats, as they're meant to last a lifetime), the company offered her a new one, which she politely declined, preferring to keep her old one!

 A Trench Coat